Living Out Allowance

 - IMO has ensured Education and Training Supports will now be dealt with as a key priority under a review in the WRC

 - IMO believes this gives momentum to our ultimate goal – a new NCHD Contract

 The IMO has reached agreement in a High Court Settlement in respect of the legal challenge taken by the IMO on behalf of NCHDs on the Living Out Allowance.
 Additionally we secured a review of Training and Education supports which we know is a key concern for NCHDs.
 Ultimately what is required is a new NCHD Contract and this agreement gives us the basis to work towards that goal so that we can ensure NCHDs are valued and respected in the health system.

 When and How Will the Living Out Allowance Be Paid

 The Living Out Allowance is €3,193 per year is payable from 1st July 2017.
 Importantly the IMO has ensured that this payment is now incorporated into salary which means your basic pay will increase by this amount and all other payments such as overtime and premium pay will be calculated on the new basic pay.

 What is the Training Review in the WRC?

 We have secured a 3 month review at the Workplace Relations Commission to specifically deal with the continuing education requirements of NCHDs and the resources required.
-That review will commence in March and be completed by the end of May 2017.
 In the context of the High Court Settlement the Management (HSE and Department of Health) acknowledge the need for enhanced training supports for all NCHDs.